You may wish to see an introductory page to this section first.

 which commenced about 7 Kil. distant among the hills to the west (..) and entered a series of seven vaulted cisterns about 2 kil. from the marble works.
 Thence it passed, partly underground and partly on a long line of arches (..) till it terminated at the Thermae, in the middle of the city.

-From 1895 Murray's Handbook for travellers in Algeria and Tunisia.
+Murray's Handbook for travellers in Algeria and Tunisia - 1895

 The archaeological area of Simitthus is not fenced and a vast complex of baths is currently split into two sections by the Jendouba-Tabarka road.
 Based on the size of the remaining walls the baths must have been large, however archaeologists have not found traces of columns of the marble for which Simitthus was famous, which instead can be seen at the baths of Thuburbo Majus.

 The inhabitants of Simitthus could spend their leisure time at a theatre which one would have expected to be partially excavated on the side of a nearby hill.
 Instead it was built in the plain not far from the river.
 The stage is completely lost, but the structure supporting the seats has not collapsed.
-Archaeologists have found evidence that it was fortified, probably in the VIth century and that some houses were nested inside its arches.
+Archaeologists have found evidence that it was fortified by the Byzantines in the VIth century and that some houses were nested inside its arches.

-Quarrying activities at Simitthus declined in the IIIrd century and the town was probably abandoned sometime after the Arab invasion of the VIIth century.
+Quarrying activities at Simitthus declined in the IIIrd century and the town was probably abandoned sometime after the Arab invasion at the end of the the VIIth century.

-Museum of Chemtou: detail of a mosaic portraying Dionysus and the Four Seasons
+Museum of Chemtou: detail of a mosaic portraying Dionysus/Bacchus and the Four Seasons, a popular subject throughout the whole Empire, see a mosaic at Lyon

 Museum of Chemtou: Roman section: (left) "Athlete of Simitthus" (IInd century AD copy of an original statue by Polykleitos - Greek marble; see another copy found at Delos); (centre) gravestone with names and ages at death and a Late Empire relief; (right) dedicatory inscription to Emperors Valentinan I and Valens (late IVth century) showing the loss of skills even in simple inscriptions